bin3xish477/cybersecurity/Defense/Canaries/FileCanaries/README.md

 # File Canary

-Get an email whenever a file you intentionally create to lure attackers gets opened.
+Receive an email whenever a file you intentionally create to lure attackers gets opened.
 This should be installed as a cronjob (Linux) or scheduled task (Windows).
 Enjoy!

 ### Usage